Skip to content

 apiThe API server URL this device is configured to talk to.

-planYour current plan (free, pro, or team).
+planYour current plan (free or pro).

 sessionsNumber of cloud sessions used vs. your plan’s limit.
 Shows (unlimited) for plans with no cap.